 Captain America

-At the core of this character’s identity is the iconic shield, which is also the centerpiece of Captain America’s emblem.
+At the core of this character’s identity is the iconic shield, also the centerpiece of Captain America’s emblem.
 Forged from the strongest metal, this shield is a means of defense and a symbol of immortal devotion and bravery.
 Adorned with stars and stripes, it evokes memories of the hero’s genesis: a super soldier created from the aspirations of the American military.

 Captain Marvel